Morris County NJ Obtaining CDS by Fraud Lawyer

 In everyday language, if you obtain drugs through tricks or fraudulent means, you are subject to prosecution.
 By statute, Possession is simply: knowing and intentional control of a designated thing, accompanied by a knowledge of its character as contraband.
 The most common factual scenario is filling a fraudulent or forged prescription at a local pharmacy for prescription drugs for which you don’t have an actual or valid prescription.

 A crime of the third degree is punishable by a period of incarceration of between three (3) and five (5) years in NJ State Prison.
 There are also mandatory financial penalties associated with a Third Degree drug conviction, including a $1,000 Drug Enforcement Demand Reduction (DEDR) penalty and a $50 laboratory fee.
 In addition, under this section of the criminal code, a fine of up to $50,000 can also be imposed.

 Contact a Randolph NJ Prescription Fraud Lawyer for a Free Consultation

-If you are facing charges for Obtaining CDS by Fraud, there can be serious consequences associated with a conviction, including jail time and hefty fines.
+If you are facing charges for Obtaining CDS by Fraud in Morris County, there can be serious consequences associated with a conviction, including jail time and hefty fines.
 Don’t delay in hiring legal representation.
 Protect your freedom and your rights.
-Contact the Tormey Law Firm at 866-949-6948 for a free consultation, or you can use the online contact form to find the answers you need to defend your innocence.
+Contact the Tormey Law Firm in Morristown at (908) 336-5008 for a free consultation, or you can use the online contact form to find the answers you need to defend your innocence.